 According to the Company's collection strategy, delinquent loans are transferred to the national enforcement agencies in Sweden and Norway for collection.
-The national enforcement agencies issue credit remarks, demand payment and enforces recovery of the loan.
+The national enforcement agencies issue verdicts (Sw. utslag), demand payment and enforces recovery of the loan.
 As a last resort, the national enforcement agencies will enforce the loan by a foreclosure of assets, income and, for mortgages, by selling the property.
 In Sweden, the Company has chosen to sell any remaining shortfall, i.e. outstanding amount after proceeds from foreclosure have been received, to third party debt collection agencies.
 In Norway, the recovering of any outstanding debt (including any shortfall) is either handled by the national enforcement agency or third-party debt collection agencies, meaning that the debt remains on the books of the Company.

 The Company's recoveries on overdue and written-down loans depend primarily on the effectiveness of legal debt collection systems, including laws regarding debt collection, debt restructuring and personal bankruptcy, in Sweden and Norway.
-There is a risk that the Company's ability to collect on overdue loans will be adversely affected by changes in debt collection laws if, for example, the enforcement process at the enforcement agency gets more complicated, which in turn would have an adverse effect on the Company's business, financial condition and results of operations.
+There is a risk that the Company's ability to collect on overdue loans will be adversely affected by changes in debt collection laws or bankruptcy laws if, for example, the enforcement process gets more complicated or other creditors are granted priority over personal loan providers in restructurings or bankruptcies.
+The degree to which the aforementioned legislation changes may affect the Company is uncertain and presents a highly significant risk to the Company's cost levels and results of operations.